 Like any other move, planning an international move is not a walk in the park.
 However, moving overseas requires even more advance planning and preparation than your average domestic relocation.
-You’ll be faced with a lot of challenges that you wouldn’t otherwise have to plan for when making a regular move.
-In addition to planning, you’ll also have to be prepared with the proper documentation and requirements necessary to clear customs once you arrive in your destination country.
+Making a regular move will present you with many challenges that necessitate planning.
+Furthermore, you must prepare the required documentation.
+You must meet the necessary customs clearance requirements when you arrive in your destination country.
 But before all of this, you’ll need to find an international moving company to handle your move.
 If you’re new to the overseas moving process, you might have quite a few questions that you will want to have answered before you make your choice.

 Knowing the right questions to ask any international moving company will ensure that your move is pulled off smoothly and without incident.
 Be sure inquire about the following: